How to Finance a Roll-Up Acquisition

 4. Qualification requirements

-There is no generic set of requirements that apply to every transaction.
-Every transaction is different and evaluated on its merits.
+No generic set of requirements applies to every transaction.
+Every transaction is different and is evaluated on its merits.

 However, lenders typically look for middle-market companies and sponsors that meet certain guidelines.
-They include the following.
+These guidelines include the following:

 a) Industry experience